 What are the future prospects for Video Header Bidding

 For media publishers, content monetization is their bread and butter.
 The most active programmatic sell side pioneers are large news portals.
 They push the search for new engagement boosting formats, based on their need for user attention.
+Header bidding platforms have emerged as powerful tools to maximize ad revenue.

 Even, East-European press services with the sufficient funding have started video press releases production.
 No need to mention, the bigger the competition on the market is, the more motivated publishers are to respond to new tendencies dynamically.